-We thank International Reanalysis Cooperation on Carbon Satellites Data (IRCSD) and The Cooperation on the Analysis of carbon SAtellites data (CASA) who providing the TanSat L1B data by international collaboration.
-We also thank FENGYU Satellite Data Center of National Satellite Meteorological Center who providing TanSat L1B data service.
+We would like to thank International Reanalysis Cooperation on Carbon Satellites Data (IRCSD) and The Cooperation on the Analysis of carbon SAtellites data (CASA) who provided the TanSat L1B data through international collaboration.

 5 References and Further Reading

 /Boesch et al., 2011/ Boesch, H., D. Baker, B. Connor, D. Crisp, and C. Miller (2011), Global characterization of CO2 column retrievals from shortwave-infrared satellite observations of the Orbiting Carbon Observatory-2 mission, Remote Sens., 3(2), 270-304, 2011